HolmesProcessing/Holmes-Totem/src/main/scala/org/holmesprocessing/totem/services/pemeta/README.md

 ## Description

 This service extracts meta information about a Windows Portable Executable file.
+The analyser library used in PEV's [libpe](https://github.com/merces/libpe).
+PEV is PE file analysis toolkit.
+Its feature rich, fast and is written C Programing langauge.
+This pemeta services wraps all the features of PEV's libpe using golang's cgo.

 ### Output